wp-plugins/woocommerce-product-faqs/README.txt

 == Other Notes ==
 = To Do: =
-* Add ajax loaders where ajax is used so the user knows that their request is being processed *
+* Add ajax loaders where ajax is used so the user knows that their request is being processed DONE *

 * Consider adding inline registration option to FAQ form

 * Transition answerer capability to product author

-* Localize everything
+* Localize everything DONE

 * Add more filters